patrickbwarren/map-reduce-monte-carlo/README.md

   --(no-)prepend           prepend mapper call to log file (default yes) -v, --verbose            increasing verbosity
 ```
+The default executable for the script to be run is determined from the
+executable that runs `mapper.py`, for example `/usr/bin/python3`.

 After the jobs have completed, if `--reduce` is set (the default) the
 DAGMan job calls `reducer.py`:
 ```console